piciji/denise/readme.md

 * added RetroArch Shader support
     * targets: openGL, D3D11
     * converted existing GLSL/HLSL Shaders to SLANG
-    * fast switching of shaders from a favourite list (shader cache and compilation without blocking APP)
+    * fast switching of shaders from a favourite list (shader cache and compilation without blocking App)
+    * for shader development, compilation errors and translated native code are displayed in the UI
     * looking for Shader authors, read more in the next paragraph
 * Amiga: improved emulation, especially the disk drive
-    * thanks to amilo3438 for testing a huge number of IPF games
+    * thanks to amilo3438 for testing a huge number of games and demos
 * Amiga: emulated Bitplane <> Refresh conflicts
 * Amiga: Final Fight Enhanced supported by temporary option to fake ECS Denise
 * Amiga: written floppy disks are now saved in a second file